BrianOfrim/gstreamer-pyspin-src/README.md

     cd gstreamer-pyspin-src # If not already there export GST_PLUGIN_PATH=$PWD/venv/lib/gstreamer-1.0/:$PWD/gst/:$GST_PLUGIN_PATH

-The previous step will either need to be added to the user's ~/.bashrc file or repeated when a new termial is opened
+The previous step will either need to be added to the user's ~/.bashrc file (replace $PWD with absoulute path) or repeated when a new termial is opened

-#### Option 2: Install pip packages for the current user
+##### Option 2: Install pip packages for the current user, outside of a virtual environment

     python3 -m pip install -U wheel pip setuptools Cython GST_PREFIX=$HOME/.local/ python3 -m pip install -r requirements.txt python3 -m pip install <path to pyspin>/spinnaker_python-*.whl

 Note: This should result in the gstreamer python plugin loader (libgstpython.*.so) being installed at $HOME/.local/lib/gstreamer-1.0/
-If the variable GST_PREFIX is not set then the plugin loader will be installed at /usr/lib/gstreamer-1.0
+If the variable GST_PREFIX is not set then the plugin loader will be installed at /usr/lib/gstreamer-1.0/
-Doing so would require the installtion of requirements.txt to be done as sudo which is not recommended as it may lead to problems.
+Doing so would require the pip installtion of requirements.txt to be done as sudo which is not recommended as it may lead to problems.

 Tell GStreamer where the python plugin loader (libgstpython.*.so) and the pyspinsrc plugins are located:

-    cd gstreamer-pyspin-src # If not already there export GST_PLUGIN_PATH=$HOME/.local/lib/gstreamer-1.0/:$PWD/gst:$GST_PLUGIN_PATH
+    cd gstreamer-pyspin-src # If not already there export GST_PLUGIN_PATH=$HOME/.local/lib/gstreamer-1.0/:$PWD/gst/:$GST_PLUGIN_PATH

-The previous step will either need to be added to the user's ~/.bashrc file or repeated when a new termial is opened
+The previous step will either need to be added to the user's ~/.bashrc file (replace $PWD with absoulute path) or repeated when a new termial is opened

 ## Usage